 This results in excess inflammation and aggravated immune response due to normal everyday foods.
 Gluten is a considerable culprit in exacerbating the weak barrier of the G.I tract and thus should be eliminated.
-That being said, there is even considerable evidence supporting the benefit of individuals with subclinical hypothyroidism to explore eliminating gluten as a means to improve thyroid function!
+That being said, there is even significant evidence supporting the benefit of individuals with subclinical hypothyroidism to explore removing gluten as a means to improve thyroid function!
 There is evidence that has shown the elimination of gluten for six months to one year leads to a normalization of thyroid function in some individuals.
-Sounds like it is worth a trial!
+It sounds like it is worth a trial!

 So, how does one eliminate gluten?
 The gold standard is to eliminate gluten 100% for four to six months or ideally make it a long-term lifestyle change.
 If you have a Hashimoto’s diagnoses, the elimination of gluten may be in your best interest to make a full long-term lifestyle change.

 If you don’t have Hashimoto’s or are unsure if you do, try the elimination phase and pay close attention to how you feel as well as retesting a full thyroid panel after six months.
 I recommend keeping a journal to track changes.
 Be sure to take note of any improvements in brain clarity, G.I. function, mood, energy, and skin.